eightsmile/cfa/cfa level III/CME/CME.md

 ## Framework and Macro Considerations

-- Economic Forecasting - Econometric Analysis
+- **Economic Forecasting - Econometric Analysis**
   - Structural Model: based on economic theory 有理论
-  - Reduced-form: might be without theory, base on data and correlation 无理论支撑，数据之间的关系
+  - Reduced-form: might be without theory, base on data and correlation 无理论支撑，数据之间的关系 regression

   - Pros and Cons
   - Pros:
     1. Many factors,
-    2. Quantative,
+    2. Quantitative,
     3. Has a model, so can easily generate output,
     4. Discipline consistency

   - Cons:
     1. Complex and Time-consuming
     1. Data input might be hard to forecast